 When problems with the water system developed in 1961 a new Party official in Henan brought Chen Xing back to help solve the problems.
 But Chen Xing criticized elements of the Great Leap Forward and was purged as a "right-wing opportunist."

-At the beginning of August in 1975 an unusual weather pattern led to a typhoon (Pacific hurricane) passing through Fujian Province on the coast of South China continuing north to Henan Province, (the name means "South of the (Yellow) River.")
+At the beginning of August in 1975 an unusual weather pattern led to a typhoon (Pacific hurricane, the name is based up the Chinese words for big wind, da feng) passing through Fujian Province on the coast of South China continuing north to Henan Province, (the name means "South of the (Yellow) River.")
 The rain storm that occurred when the warm, humid air of the typhoon met the cooler air of the north.
 This led to a set of storms which dropped a meter of water in three days.
 The first storm, on August 5 dropped 0.448 meters.
 This alone was 40 percent greater than the previous record.
 But this record-busting storm was followed by a second downpour on August 6 that lasted 16 hours.
 On August 7 the third downpour lasted 13 hours.
 Remember the Banqiao and Shimantan Dams were designed handle a maximum of about 0.5 meters over a three day period.